• Skip to main content

 sweet potato pie baked off in a pie crust shell on a blue table with plates and a napkin around it.

-Pour filling into partially baked pie shell and place back in the oven for 55-60 minutes.
+Pour filling into pie shell and place in the preheated oven for 55-60 minutes.
+You want the center just to be set.
+Do not overbake.
+Remove from the oven, cool completely, and enjoy!

 Storing and Make Ahead Tips